getsentry/sentry-javascript/packages/angular/README.md

 export class AppModule {}
 ```

-Then inside your component's template (keep in mind that directive name attribute is required):
+Then, inside your component's template (keep in mind that the directive's name attribute is required):

 ```html
 <app-header trace="header"></app-header>